After my El Moro and nearby visit, I made a detour to a see a relative for a few days.

 I have not been to the dwellings since 2006!

 A lot has happened in my life since that time.
 My life experiences of course.
 But also what I appreciate and enjoy in the outdoors.

-And part of those changes is becoming more knowledagable about the Ancient Puebloan and related, culture and history.
+And part of those changes is becoming more knowledagable about the Ancestral Puebloan and related, culture and history.

 alking the ancient paths and combining my love of history with an equal love and passion for the remote places.

 I could not pass up the Cliff Dwellings.